Duckie: Arts enterprise, homo-social honky-tonk and performance clubs for extraordinary populations.

 Duckie combine vintage queer clubbing, LGBT heritage & social archeology & quirky performance art shows with a quintet of socially engaged culture clubs:

-The Posh Club (our glamorous cabaret with older folk)
+The Posh Club (our glamorous cabaret with older folk in five towns)

 The Slaughterhouse Club (our wellbeing project with homeless Londoners struggling with booze, addiction and mental health issues)